by Nebula Haze

 If you check on your plants constantly, you can keep the lights closer.
 If you’re going to be away for a while, you should move the bulbs away to give your marijuana some growing room.

-As a beginner, I always wanted to keep checking in on my marijuana plants all the time, and adjusting the lights gave me something I could do to sastisfy that urge.
-You may also want to rotate your plants every day in order to provide the most even amount of light from all sides.
+As a beginner, I always wanted to keep checking in on my marijuana plants all the time, and adjusting the lights gave me something I could do to satisfy that urge.
+You may also want to rotate your plants every day in order to provide the evenest amount of light from all sides.

 Your marijuana can’t get really get too much light from CFLs and the only thing you need to worry about with the CFLs is burning your plants if they get too close.

-Basically if you put your hand where your plants are closest to the light, and the light feels too hot to be comfortable, then the light is too close.
-If your hand just feels warm, but not hot, than your plants are at the perfect distance.
-I generally kept my CFL bulbs 1-2" from the leaves during the whole grow.
+Basically, if you put your hand where your plants are closest to the light, and the light feels too hot to be comfortable, then the light is too close.
+If your hand just feels warm, but not hot, then your plants are at the perfect distance.
+I generally kept my CFL bulbs 2-4″ from the leaves during the whole grow.

 By half the final desired height, I mean, if you wanted your plant to achieve a final height of 2 feet, then you would switch your marijuana to flowering when they’re about 1 foot tall, or half of 2 feet.